 With the white beam at full power ("turbo") the headlamp gets hot very quickly – which is a good thing because it means heat is being transferred efficiently from the LED to the aluminium housing, so it can dissipate into the atmosphere – and it steps down after about 30 seconds to avoid frying the electronics.

 On "high" – the brightest of the five regular brightness levels – the Cyclops also gets pretty hot, but does not step down noticeably.
-This is fine if you're using the headlamp for running or quad biking, where there's lots of air movement to keep it cool, but for less... mobile... activities I'd recommend using the H05B on level four – it's still plenty bright and runs twice as long.
+This is fine if you're using the headlamp for running or quad biking, where there's lots of air movement to keep it cool, but for less... mobile... activities I'd recommend using the H35B on level four – it's still plenty bright and runs twice as long.

-The new Cyclops is solidly built with a rain-proof (IP66) anodised aluminium body, a USB-C charging port cleverly concealed underneath a screw-down collar, and an indicator light in the control switch to tell you the state of the battery during charging and in use.
+The Cyclops is solidly built with a rain-proof (IP66) anodised aluminium body, a USB-C charging port cleverly concealed underneath a screw-down collar, and an indicator light in the control switch to tell you the state of the battery during charging and in use.

 It takes an industry standard 18650 rechargeable lithium ion (Li-Ion) battery which gives very long runtimes (I measured two and a half hours on "high", and each step down will run approximately twice as long as the one before) and is easy to replace when the time comes, 3-5 years down the line.